Gauss Law, Minimal Coupling and Fermionic PEPS for Lattice Gauge Theories: Construction of Gauge Invariant Fermionic PEPS (fPEPS)

 \section{Construction of Gauge Invariant Fermionic PEPS (fPEPS)}

-While the above procedure for gauging a PEPS works for any PEPS with a global symmetry as $\left|\psi_{0}\right\rangle $, we shall focus from now on on a more particular case, of gauged Gaussian fermionic PEPS.
-The free matter state with global symmetry we begin with is fermionic, in accordance with the usual matter formulations in gauge theories - and thus we will construct a fermionic PEPS (fPEPS) (for non fermionic lattice gauge PEPS, see \cite{Haegeman2014} - with matter, and \cite{Tagliacozzo2014} - without).
+While the above procedure for gauging a PEPS works for any PEPS with a global symmetry as $\left|\psi_{0}\right\rangle $, we shall focus now on a more particular case, of gauged Gaussian fermionic PEPS.
+We begin with a fermionic free matter state with global symmetry, in accordance with the usual matter formulations in gauge theories -- and thus we will construct a fermionic PEPS (fPEPS) (for non fermionic lattice gauge PEPS, see~\cite{haegeman_gauging_2015} -- with matter, and~\cite{tagliacozzo_tensor_2014} -- without).

-Within the class of fermionic PEPS, the states we would like to construct and then gauge will be Gaussian fermionic PEPS \cite{Kraus2010}.
+Within the class of fermionic PEPS, the states we would like to construct and then gauge will be Gaussian fermionic PEPS~\cite{kraus_fermionic_2010}.
 Gaussian states are ground states of quadratic, free, non-interacting Hamiltonians, and thus gauging them is analogous to gauging a free matter theory through the conventional Hamiltonian (or Lagrangian) procedure.
-They are fully described in terms of their second moments (covariance matrix) - expectation values of fermionic bilinear, quadratic operators; all the other correlation functions are obtainable using the Wick theorem \cite{Bravyi05}.
+They are fully described in terms of their second moments (covariance matrix) -- expectation values of fermionic bilinear, quadratic operators; all other correlation functions are obtainable using the Wick theorem~\cite{bravyi_lagrangian_2005}.
 Therefore, they make sense as a starting point from both physical and computational grounds.

 Once again, we will focus on the $U\left(1\right)$ case in $2+1$ dimensions, as it captures all the important qualitative features without mathematical complications that have to do with choosing some more complicated gauge group or higher dimensions.
-This derivation is discussed in detail in \cite{Zohar2015b}.
-The $SU(2)$ generalization may be found in \cite{Zohar2016a}, while a discussion for general gauge groups and dimensions is in \cite{Zohar2018}.
+This derivation is discussed in detail in~\cite{zohar_fermionic_2015}.
+The $SU(2)$ generalization may be found in~\cite{zohar_projected_2016}, while a discussion for general gauge groups and dimensions is in~\cite{zohar_combining_2018}.

 We will hence begin with the construction of globally invariant fPEPS, and then turn to gauging them.